broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 --nStrongestPeaks 175000 \
 --peakExtendFromSummit 250
 ```

 Given that the ABC score uses absolute counts of Dnase-seq reads in each region, ```curateFeatures.py``` attempts to select the strongest peaks as measured by absolute read counts (not read counts relative to some background rate).
 In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then count reads in each of called peaks.

 Describe whitelisted and blacklisted regions

-Different peak calling algorithms will produce varying number of peaks of variable length.
-Empirically we have noticed that the number of peaks and their width depends on the signal to noise ratio of the Dnase-seq dataset.
-We note that defining candidate elements is an ongoing area of research...

 ### Defining candidate elements from an ENCODE (official name?) peak file
 ```